 The cost for overhead service depends on the extent of special engineering required.
-The least complicated and costly situation is when a transformer is on a pole on, or near the property.
-If this is the case, engineering may not be required.
-The customer's electrician simply installs the service entrance equipment, has it inspected, and calls the utility to have service connected.
-The customer is responsible for providing, installing, and maintaining all equipment from the point of delivery except for the meter.
+The least complicated and least costly situation is when there is a preexisting transformer on a pole on, or near the property.
+If this is the case, special engineering may not be required.
+The customer's electrician would install the service entrance equipment, receive a successful wiring inspection, and contact CEL to have service connected.
+The customer is responsible for providing, installing, and maintaining all equipment on their side of the point of delivery except for the meter.
 CEL is responsible for providing and installing the meter, completing the connections between the meter and the service conductors, and making the final connections at the point of delivery.
-If CTs are being used, the utility also provides the CTs and makes the connections to them and to the meter.